 Block Party on the Hill – Since 2004, Springfield College has hosted the Block Party on the Hill, partnering with Old Hill and Upper Hill Neighborhood Councils, and Wayfinders in hosting this event.
 More than 1,000 neighbors attend the celebration, which was moved to William N. DeBerry Elementary School in 2016.
 Individuals are treated to food, music, dancing, face-painting and summertime fun!
 Information about housing, health, education, and community services are distributed by vendors at our resource fair.

 Candaras Davison Center for Inclusion – Through a partnership with the Center for Human Development, the center fills a void in the community by offering much-needed services to an underserved population.
 At the center, deaf individuals with intellectual disabilities will engage in services, socialization, employment, recreation, and leisure activities.

 Project SEARCH – Springfield College has collaborated with New England Business Associates to introduce the first cohort of interns participating in the community’s Project SEARCH program.
 The cohort was introduced on the campus in August 2018.
 Springfield College is the first college or university in Western Mass. to lead the Project SEARCH program.

 Summer Youth Employment Program –

-In-person interviews will take place during spring vacation.
+In-person interviews will take place on June 29.